rightstech/data-science-for-business/material/script.md

 * Joan Clarke, Cryptologist, Code-breaker, 1917 - 1996
 * Kathleen Booth, Mathematician and Computer Scientist, 1922 - 2022
 * Margaret Hamilton, Computer Scientist, Systems Engineer, 1936 -
+Image: Science Museum Group, Portrait of Ada King, Countess of Lovelace - Ada Lovelace.
+The painting, circa 1840, is attributed to Alfred Edward Chalon.
+Ada Lovelace contributed to the first ideas about computing.

 ### 1.7.1 ... and some more examples
 * Anita Borg, Computer Scientist, 1949 - 2003